team-pragmatic-chaos/team-pragmatic-chaos.github.io/index.md

 - GDL: Calculates difference with respect to surrondings pixels to focus on local changes rather than global changes.
 - Total loss: Sum of L2, GDL loss (Also contains discriminator loss in case of multi-scale architecture).

 It is not possible to compare the above 3 models with each other directly since the model settings are different for each of them.
-We now show the performance of each model based on the aforementioned evaluation critera:
+We now show the performance of each model based on the aforementioned evaluation criteria:

 ![evaluation_results](img/frame_selection/evaluation_results_table.png)